adwitiyashukla/hirelens/README.md

 spec plus a deterministic renderer rather than a PDF I wrote by hand, which turned out to matter more than I expected.
 The profiles are diffable in git, they render identically every time so the response cache hits and runs are reproducible, and demographic attributes live in their own fields.
-That last part is what makes the bias audit possible at all: swap only the name and the university, re-render, re-score, and any movement was caused by the swap rather than correlated with it.
+That last part is what lets me test the system for demographic bias at all: swap only the name and the university, re-render, re-score, and any movement was caused by the swap rather than correlated with it.
 A test asserts that everything outside the demographic block is byte-identical between variants.

 ## The data problem that took real thought